 Niagara Falls-born Maureen McCutcheon started as a receptionist but eventually was given responsibility for the daily commercial schedule (log) and was recruited to voice some local commercials.
 In 1969, two years after he left CJRN to work in Toronto, she and Bud Riley married.
-After signing with talent agent Jo Penny, she began a career as a model and started doing TV commercials and other media projects.
+After signing with Toronto talent agent Jo Penny, she began a career as a model and started doing TV commercials and other media projects.

 Click here for Maureen's print ads.